Research Grant Guidelines

 Research Grant proposals should be submitted using the Research Grant Application Form, beginning FY 2020-21.
 Pay particular attention to the Instructions page, and review the sections below for additional guidance on completing the form.

 The research being proposed must be clearly described with information on the extent to which research has already been done on the subject, the relationship of the proposed research to prior work, and the anticipated impact or benefit.
 This section can include a review of the literature, a letter of support from an acknowledged expert, and/or a discussion of the value of the end product.

 Design and Methodology

-The design of the project must be clearly stated, with the objectives of the project identified.
-A paragraph or section clearly stating the expected outcomes of the project should conclude this part of the proposal.
+The design of the project must be clearly stated, with the objectives of the project and expected outcomes identified.
 Please be aware that the committee gives significant weight in the review process to the structure and methodology of the projected research.
 When applicable, this section should include:

 A method of dissemination, if the outcome of the project is a written document.

 A detailed statement of how the project is to be accomplished;

 While an explicitly detailed statement of methodology may not be possible in the formulation of the proposal (e.g., exact wording of questionnaires to be used), an appropriate and detailed statement will make the proposal more competitive.